jkempf42/kube-volttron/cluster-config/README.md

 	ping google.com

-Once we have the Kubernetes cluster installed, we'll edit the CoreDNS ConfigMap to use the upstream resolver rather than `/etc/resolv.conf`.

 #### Editing CoreDNS ConfigMap to forward to upstream DNS

 We need to edit the CoreDNS ConfigMap so that it forwards to the upstream DNS rather than using `/etc/resolv.conf`